 There are efficiency gains to sorting but at the expense of income equality.
 By allowing people to choose their groups, there is a 7% increase in money generated in the experiment.
 The largest gains happen in the treatments where people can identify their fellow group members.
 At the same time that efficiency increases with sorting, there is increasing income inequality between the most-preferred and least-preferred groups.
-That is, while the experimental economy as a whole benefits by allowing people to sort into groups, there are clear winners and losers.
+That is, while the experimental economy as a whole benefits by allowing people to sort into groups, there are people who clearly benefit relatively more than others.